 Reasons you'll ♡ this slow cooker Tuscan chicken stew

-- it's hearty, healthy and delicious
+- it's hearty, taste delicious, and feeds a crowd

 - no sautéing means you can get it cooking quickly and it requires very little work!